 4-H at the 2026 Washington County Fair

 For many 4-H members, showing their projects at the County Fair is the highlight of the summer!
 This page is a central spot for information about the 4-H experience at County Fair.
-Please also refer to the Washington County Fair website, which includes details for all exhibitors (not just 4-H) and fair goers.
+Please also refer to the Washington County Fair website, which includes details for all exhibitors and fair goers.

 About the Washington County Fair